astlouys/Pico-Green-Clock/README.md

 - Add a sound queue for active buzzer (integrated in Green Clock) and also for an optional passive buzzer to optimize its support.
 - On and Off time (run-time parameters) added for Hourly Chime to make the clock silent during the night.
 - Double dots blinking in sequence on the display to know "how deep we are" in the current minute.
+- Add more levels of brightness (for display LEDs) with an hysteresis.
+- Implement 5 X 7 character set with variable width to allow scrolling of text on clock display (date scrolling uses it for day-of-week and month).
+- "Calendar Events" may be configured at compile time.
+They will scroll on clock display every 30 minutes (for a 24-hour period) during the target date.
+- Sequential test of LED matrix (and optional devices if added by user) during power-up sequence.
+-
 - Support for those languages:
 - Czech - Thanks to KaeroDot for the excellent work on this feature !
 - English
 - French
 - German (basic traslation) - Thanks to Frank Seidel for the translation work !
+- Spanish - Thanks to George A. Theall for his translation work !
 - NOTE: When a translation is not available for the target language, the English text / message will be used instead.
+-
-- DHT22 device support code (option that must be installed by user).
+- DHT22 device support code (DHT22 is an option that must be installed by user).
-- BME280 device support code (option that must be installed by user).
+- BME280 device support code (BME280 is an option that must be installed by user).
-- VS1838b infrared sensor support code (option that must be installed by user).
+- VS1838b infrared sensor support code (VS1838b is an option that must be installed by user).
-- Passive buzzer support code (option that must be installed by user).
+- Passive buzzer support code (passive buzzer is an option that must be installed by user).
-- Add more levels of brightness (for display LEDs) with an hysteresis.
-- Implement 5 X 7 character set with variable width to allow scrolling of text on clock display (date scrolling uses it for day-of-week and month).
-- "Calendar Events" may be configured at compile time.
-They will scroll on clock display every 30 minutes (for a 24-hour period) during the target date.
-- Sequential test of LED matrix (and optional devices if added by user) during power-up sequence.
+-
 This project provides Firmware for the "Pico Green Clock" product from Waveshare (The clock is available directly from Waveshare website, or from Amazon).
 It is based on a Raspberry Pi Pico microcontroller.

 Waveshare provides a basic Firmware (Version 1.00) for the Pico Green Clock.
 Current project provides many enhancements and functionalities to the clock.
-You may refer to the User Guide of the most recent Firmware Version (included in this repository) to see the list of changes / enhancements.
+You may refer to the User Guide of the most recent Firmware Version (included in this repository) to see the detailed list of changes / enhancements.

 Please take note that I'm not a Waveshare employee.
 This firmware is provided "as is" to help users develop their own code.